National People's Army: Awards and decorations

-The GDR had some seventy decorations for persons or groups it wished to recognize, and it bestowed them liberally.
+The DDR had some seventy decorations for persons or groups it wished to recognize, and it bestowed them liberally.
 Some, such as battle decorations, were specifically set aside for armed forces personnel, many awarded to soldiers and civilians alike, and others, although ordinarily civilian awards, can on occasion be earned by those on military duty.
 The latter group included decorations for achievement in the arts, literature, production, and work methods.
 They were awarded to service personnel or specific units that participated in civil production projects or assisted during harvesting.

 The Order of Karl Marx, Patriotic Order of Merit, Star of People's Friendship, Banner of Labor, Order of Scharnhorst, and the National Prize were among the more important awards.
 Some, including the Order of Merit and the Star of People's Friendship, were awarded in three classes.
 A few were accompanied by substantial monetary premiums.
 The NVA did not permit military personnel to wear Wehrmacht awards and decorations.